MrGorbunov/Factorii/GameDesignDoc.md

 - **Chest**: Holds upto 100 items.
 Funnels pull out & put items into chests automatically.
 If next to an item-producing station (ex: Kiln) will get filled up automatically.

+TODO: This system will likely need reworking because no way am I implementing this as is
 - **Wooden Funnel**: Transfers items along a direction.
 Items cannot be picked up mid-transport.
 Cannot be above water.
 - **Copper Funnel**: Same as wooden, but moves items faster.